 Native families in villages put together a combination of household cash income and subsistence foods each year; and the largest drain on the household's meager cash is the cost of residential space heat in an extremely cold winter climate.
 Most homes-especially those without access to firewood-are heated by oil-burning furnaces and stoves.
-The original cost of such oil, plus the transportation surcharge to get it into villages, create the highest heating costs in the U.S the village may be forced to fly in winter fuel supplies at even more exorbitant costs.
+The original cost of such oil, plus the transportation surcharge to get it into villages, create the highest heating costs in the U.S.

+Typically, oil is barged from Seattle to villages that have bulk fuel storage facilities, but some families have to haul oil from larger communities by boat.
+Nearly every winter, the normal water-based transportation system will break down for particular villages, due to weather or difficulty arranging bulk fuel purchases, and the village may be forced to fly in winter fuel supplies at even more exorbitant costs.

+the village may be forced to fly in winter fuel supplies at even more exorbitant costs.
 A January, 2008 survey of fuel oil prices in 195 villages and regional centers found prices as high as \$9.00 per gallon.
 More recently, the cost of oil in the village of Nikolski reached above \$11 per gallon.
 In December, January and February, the average village house can easily use four or more 55-gallon drums of oil for heating.
-In Arctic village, this means \$1,980 or more for a single household per month; in
+In Arctic village, this means \$1,980 or more for a single household per month; in Hughes, it requires \$1,650; and in Illiamna, it takes \$1,375.

-Typically, oil is barged from Seattle to villages that have bulk fuel storage facilities, but some families have to haul oil from larger communities by boat.
-Nearly every winter, the normal water-based transportation system will break down for particular villages, due to weather or difficulty arranging bulk fuel purchases, and and seven times what the Anchorage homeowner pays per kilowatt/hour.

-Hughes, it requires \$1,650; and in Illiamna, it takes \$1,375.
 [We also include a snapshot of 22 villages, taken this week, to update these data.]
 I must add that space heat is critical to village businesses and public facilities as well.
-Some school districts are now having to cut into their instructional budgets in order heat and light their village buildings
+Some school districts are now having to cut into their instructional budgets in order heat and light their village buildings.

-Electricity in villages, which is mainly produced by community diesel generators, receives a state-sponsored subsidy that covers about 30 percent of the homeowner's costs; but monthly household kilowatt/hour charges in the bush are between three
+Electricity in villages, which is mainly produced by community diesel generators, receives a state-sponsored subsidy that covers about 30 percent of the homeowner's costs; but monthly household kilowatt/hour charges in the bush are between three and seven times what the Anchorage homeowner pays per kilowatt/hour.

+and seven times what the Anchorage homeowner pays per kilowatt/hour.
 The third use of energy in Native villages is for transportation, usually gasoline for snow machines, outboard motors and all-terrain vehicles.
-Machinery is necessary for snow machines, outboard motors and all-terrain vehicles.
-Machinery is necessary for subsistence food-gathering, which has to be capitalized with cash for store-bought equipment and energy.
+Machinery is necessary for subsistence food-gathering, which has to be capitalized with cash for storebought equipment and energy.
 With gasoline prices between \$5.00 and \$7.50 per gallon in most villages, some Native families will either be unable to go to fish camp to get next winter's food supply or will be able to do this only sporadically.
+What does this mean for the future of Native families out of their traditional comwriting divide provided having in Albert's rule provided the price provided the provided the price provided the price price price provided the price pri

 What does this mean for the future of Native villages?
-The combination of cold and hunger will inevitably force many Native families out of their traditional communities and into poor, crowded housing in Alaska's urban areas and/or regional are enormous; and this adds to the burdens on the urban public sector.
-The rural-to-urban migration pattern in Alaska is already well along-and will become more obvious in the 2010 Census.
+The combination of cold and hunger will inevitably force many Native families out of their traditional communities and into poor, crowded housing in Alaska's urban areas and/or regional centers.
+The social and economic problems that such a dislocation creates in people are enormous; and this adds to the burdens on the urban public sector.
+The ruralto-urban migration pattern in Alaska is already well along-and will become more obvious in the 2010 Census.